Mileage: 9.6 miles RT

 Elevation Gain/Highest: 4040ft/4460ft

-Map: Green Trails Marblemount No 47, my GAIA
+Map: Green Trails Marblemount No 47

 Favorite Eats After Hike: 5 B’s Bakery, Bird’s View Brewing Company, Mirkwood Public House, Glorybucha Microbrewery, River Time Brewing, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.